Losant/losant-docs/docs/workflows/data/sql.md

 * **Password:** (Optional) String or template.
 * **Database Name:** (Required) String or template.

-Note when using a SQLite 3 DBMS the only connection option is an "SQLite File", which is a string or template pointing to a physical or memory file (e.g. :memory:).
+When using a SQLite 3 DBMS the only connection option is **SQLite File**, which is a string or template pointing to an db disk file (.sqlite) or a in-memory db file (e.g. **SQLite File** = :memory:).

 ![SQL Node Connection Encrption](/images/workflows/data/SQL-node-encryption.png "SQL Node Connection Encrption")

-Next you have the option of adding SSL/Encrption configurations to your SQL client connnection.
+Next you have the option of adding SSL/Encryption options to your SQL client connection.
 This is not available to SQLite connections.
-When "MSSQL Encrypt Option" is checked the option "encrypt=true" is sent in the client connection (Note: this is required when connecting to Azure's MSSQL).
-Concerning MySQL and PostreSQL, if "SSL/TLS Connection" is checked "ssl=true" will be sent but if the "SSL Configuration" is filled the object is sent through the "ssl key" on connection.
+When "MSSQL Encrypt Option" is checked the option "encrypt=true" is set in the client connection (Note: this is required when connecting to Azure's MSSQL).
+Concerning MySQL and PostreSQL, if "SSL/TLS Connection" is checked "ssl=true" will be set but if the "SSL Configuration" is also filled in the object will be set for the connection.
+Check your SQL server configuration for the appropriate settings.

 ![SQL Query](/images/workflows/data/SQL-node-query.png "SQL Query")

-Then an SQL query string is required to activate this node in your workflow.
+Then an SQL query string is required to use this node in your workflow.
 [String templates](/workflows/accessing-payload-data/#string-templates) are supported within the query, e.g.:

 ```sql
 SELECT * FROM {{foo.bar}}